Jana-Marie-Weber/strategic_molecules/README.md

 <img align="centre" src="documents/pipeline.png" width="600" >

 ## Requirements
 We used python 2.7.12 (updated Nov 2018) for the computation.
-All requirements can be seen in the [requirment.txt] file.
+System configurations can be seen in the [requirment.txt] file.
 Graph-tool was installed from source, as it has C++ dependencies, for future use we would advise to use the graph-tool docker as recommended on the [graph-tool webpage].

 ## Using the algorithm